Associate Professor Christine Armstrong, Chair

 Additional Points of Interest

-The Language Lab An important asset of the department is the Language Lab with its 27 Macs, zone-free DVD player, multi-standard VCR and document camera.
-The lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions on authentic materials published on the Internet.
+The Language Lab An important asset of the department is the Language Lab with its 27 Macs, zone-free DVD player and document camera.
+The lab provides support for learning activities outside and inside the classroom, ranging from grammar drills to research and collaborative writing projects, as well as discussions of authentic materials published on the Internet.
 The area is designed not only for individualized instruction but also for group work and small seminars that use a variety of digital materials for class discussion.

 Cultural Enrichment Each semester the Department offers students exceptional opportunities for cultural enrichment in foreign languages.
 These opportunities include, for example, off-campus trips to target-culture plays, movies and performances, as well as campus visits by native scholars and performers.
 In that way, experiences in target cultures become more readily available to our students.
 These opportunities are made possible through a most generous endowment bestowed on the Department of Modern Languages by the Patty Foresman Fund.